Grant Recipients

 Annapolis, Maryland

-- Operational and endowment funding for the Hospital's Outreach Facility.
+- Operational and endowment funding for the Hospital's Outreach Facilities and leadership in development and expansion of Community Health Clinics.

 the Annapolis Out-Reach Center, we could not afford to provide the same